 Craig Michael Davis | Solo Piano

 Craig Michael Davis is an internationally known composer, conductor, and pianist from California.
-He travels the world performing with The Craig Michael Davis Ensemble, which he founded in 2015.
+He travels the world performing a solo keyboard show and with The Craig Michael Davis Ensemble, which he founded in 2015.
 Living in New York City in his 20s, he received a Master’s Degree in Theory and Composition from the New York University.
 Moving to Bloomington, Indiana, in 2016, he received a Doctorate in Music Composition, from Indiana University’s Jacobs School of Music.
+Currently, Craig is on faculty at the Jacobs School of Music, teaching music.

 Craig studied predominately with Michael Gordon, Julia Wolfe, Jon Gibson, Lloyd Rodgers, Don Freund, Claude Baker and Aaron Travers.
 Craig has had works premiered by the L'viv Philharmonic Orchestra, the NYU Philharmonic Orchestra, the JACK Quartet, the Cincinnati College Conservatory of Music Wind Ensemble, the Jacobs School of Music Wind Ensemble and the Indiana University Choir.
 Craig writes for film, theatre, and live performance.
 His theatre piece, “Letters to a Terrorist,” just placed in the finals of the ASCAP Young Composers Competition.
 “Letters to a Terrorist” portrays one woman’s journey and life as the wife of the leader of a terrorist organization in Algeria.